 Graduate Study in Exercise Science

 The purpose of the Master of Science in Human Performance is for students to acquire an in-depth knowledge of the exercise sciences.
 Students are offered several areas of course emphases including: human performance, physiology of exercise and strength and conditioning.
-There are two options for graduate study.
-These options include a thesis (6 credits) or an independent study (3 credits) and a comprehensive examination upon completion of all course work.

 A Bachelor's degree from an accredited institution and a cumulative grade point average of 3.0 (4.0 scale) are required.
 The scores from the Graduate Record Examination (GRE) are required with a satisfactory score required as determined by the Exercise Science Department .
 In addition, introductory courses in human anatomy, human physiology, kinesiology and physiology of exercise are prerequisites for entry into the graduate program.